CoreyForsyth/annotation-constraints/README.md

 This library allows you to add a compile-time check, to ensure the pattern is a valid regular expression.
 An example is provided in demo-annotation that implements this functionality.

+There are implementations of annotation validators out there, like the [hibernate-validator-annotation-processor](https://docs.jboss.org/hibernate/stable/validator/reference/en-US/html_single/#validator-annotation-processor).
+This library is simply meant to provide an easy-to-use interface to generate them automatically.

 ## Usage
 The `@AnnotationConstraint` annotation is used to set the user defined validator.